King's Cross Thameslink railway station

-King's Cross Thameslink station is a closed railway station in central London, England.
-It is located on Pentonville Road, around 250 m east of King's Cross mainline station.
-At the time of closure, in 2007, it was served by Thameslink trains and managed by First Capital Connect.
-Services have been transferred to a new station underneath St Pancras.
+King's Cross Thameslink is a closed railway station which served the King's Cross area of central London, England, between 1863 and 2007.
+It is located on Pentonville Road, around 250 m east of main line station.
+At the time of its closure, it was served by Thameslink trains and was managed by First Capital Connect.
+Services transferred to a new station underneath St Pancras.